 The foundation was developed with the help of its first administrators Christian Juncker, Yves Devaux, François Valencony and Elisabeth Guichard.

-In 2012, we created the Institut Dominique & Tom Alberici Endowment Fund, which enables us to collect donations made by our loved ones, friends and a few companies.
-The projects supported by the Endowment Fund are similar in terms of scope and nature to those of the foundation, with a focus on Madagascar, and we deal with them ourselves.
+In 2012, we created the Institut Dominique & Tom Alberici Endowment Fund, which enables us to collect donations made by our loved ones, friends and a few partner companies.
+The projects supported by the Endowment Fund, which we deal with the actions ourselves, are similar in terms of scope and nature to those of the foundation, with a focus on Madagascar.
 Emmanuèle and I discovered Madagascar in 2012 during the inauguration of a residence facility for the families of children in hospital in Antananarivo.
 And so our Madagascar Disability and Assistance Twinning (JHAM) projects began.

-Since 2008, a total of 130 projects have been supported, 90 of which concern disabled people and 40 cancer patients.
+Since 2008, more than 140 projects have been supported, 2/3 of which concern disabled people and 1/3 for cancer patients.

 We are now focusing more and more on actions that directly impact patients.
 We are delighted to contribute to these projects, and to attract new sponsors to support our actions.